mehdiayad/Laravel6-WS/README.md

 - Open the terminal from your project root folder
 - Run the command php artisan migrate:install
 - Run the command php artisan migrate
+- Run the command php artisan passport:install
 - Run the command php artisan db:seed
 - Go to the database (http://localhost:8888/phpMyAdmin/index.php)
+- Go to the table ouath_clients
 - Copy the secret of the Laravel Password Grant Client
 - Paste the secret of the env.file of the project (PASSPORT_CLIENT_SECRET=XXXX)
 - Come back to http://localhost:8888/Laravel-WS/public/